 - 1.0 Condition Precedent: The Urban Classroom Teacher Program (UCTP) has been agreed to with the understanding and condition that all costs will fully qualify for State reimbursement under the mandated cost provisions of the Education Code.
 In the event that any costs do not so qualify, the program(s) may be terminated immediately. - 2.0 Selection of Schools: The District will designate the UCTP schools and reserves the right to determine the number and identity of participating schools.
-District selection of the number or location of UCTP schools is excluded from the Grievance Procedure (Article V). - 3.0 Eligibility for UCTP: The designation of Urban Classroom Teachers shall be restricted to employees who are time-reported or serving full-time in one UCTP school. - 4.0 Selection, Assignment and Reassignment of UCTP Staff: Selection, assignment or reassignment of employees to or from District designated UCTP locations shall be made consistent with goals and provisions of the Teacher Integration Program (Appendix B) and other applicable provisions of this Agreement.
+District selection of the number or location of UCTP schools is excluded from the Grievance Procedure (Article V). - 3.0 Eligibility for UCTP: The designation of Urban Classroom Teachers shall be restricted to employees who are time-reported or serving full-time in one UCTP school. - 4.0 Selection, Assignment and Reassignment of UCTP Staff: Selection, assignment or reassignment of employees to or from District designated UCTP locations shall be made consistent with goals and applicable provisions of this Agreement.
 In addition, procedures used for selection, assignment, and reassignment of full-time staff to UCTP programs, shall include: - a.
 Names of UCTP locations will be advertised District-wide; - b.
 All appropriately credentialed contract teachers are eligible to apply for open UCTP positions at a given UCTP site.
 Those currently assigned to a UCTP site shall be retained, provided they were not rated "below standard" or deemed "unsuccessful."
 Where there are insufficient applicants for a given UCTP site, those who applied to other sites may be interviewed.
 Contract teachers currently assigned to or on leave from the designated UCTP site who are not interested in continuing on the UCTP staff, and those who do not agree to perform additional duties or responsibilities, will be administratively transferred to other schools within the current administrative region pursuant to Article XI, Section 2.0 as soon as replacements are available. - c.
 Selection of staff to fill UCTP openings shall be based upon principals' review of applications and such interviews by principals and/or other school staff members as are deemed necessary by the principal.
 Personnel selected by the District shall be transferred to the UCTP location. - d.
-An eligible contract teacher who applies for and is transferred to a District-designated UCTP location is guaranteed right of return to the service area to which the teacher was assigned at the time of transfer effective the September following completion of three (3) full school years of service at the same UCTP location.
+An eligible contract teacher who applies for and is transferred to a District-designated UCTP location is guaranteed right of return to the Local District to which the teacher was assigned at the time of transfer effective the September following completion of three (3) full school years of service at the same UCTP location.
 Return rights may be deferred to September (only) of the two (2) school years following the original right of return date.
-Time spent on formal leaves of absence shall not be counted toward the three (3) year service requirement for return rights except for formal leaves specified in Section 4.4, Appendix B, of this Agreement.
+Time spent on formal leaves of absence shall not be counted toward the three (3) year service requirement for return rights except for formal leaves of absence as the result of an unprovoked act of violence (Special Physical Injury Leave) or a bona fide industrial accident or industrial illness leave that does not exceed 60 working days shall be counted toward the service requirement.